 Excellent Communication Skills

 Communication is the key to a successful product.
 Yes, knowledge of coding is an essential factor for software programming.
 However, this skill is readily acquired.
-The ability to connect and relate to people, this is something you must be willing to undertake.
+The ability to connect and relate to people is something you must be willing to undertake.

 In software development, communication is the glue that strengthens the team.
 It is through effective communication that each member can convey their point with little to no misunderstanding.